Statistical Inference on Tree Swallow Migrations with Random Forests: Introduction

-Thus, one of the main analytical challenges is to develop models that can exploit rich covariate information to account for varied and complex sources of variation while facilitating statistical inference about potentially complex, local-scale effects.
+Thus, one of the main analytical challenges is to develop models that can exploit rich covariate information to account for varied and complex sources of variation while facilitating statistical inference about potentially complex, local-scale associations.
 The large amount of available data, together with the presence of both nonlinear and high-order interactions, complicates the use of most traditional parametric and semiparametric models for this task.
-Thus, we rely on the more flexible alternative offered by random forests \citep{breiman2001random} which are designed to capture complex covariate interactions and naturally accommodate large numbers of predictors.
-Random forests have a well-documented history of empirical success and are generally considered to be among the best ``off-the-shelf'' supervised learning methods available \citep{fernandez2014we}.
+Thus, we rely on the more flexible alternative offered by random forests \citep{breiman2001random}.
+Random forests have a well-documented history of empirical success and are considered to be among the best ``off-the-shelf'' supervised learning methods available \citep{fernandez2014we}.
 This strong track record of predictive accuracy makes them an ideal ``black-box" model for complex natural processes.
-Furthermore, tree-based methods have also proven very successful in other eBird related work \citep{Robinson2017,Fink2018}.
+Furthermore, tree-based methods have also proven very successful in other eBird projects \citep{Robinson2017,Fink2018}.

-Though black-box models, almost by definition, are generally not easily amenable to statistical inference, recent asymptotic results from \citet{mentch2016quantifying} and \citet{wager2014confidence} on the distribution and variance estimation of predictions resulting from RF models provide a formal statistical framework for addressing our primary questions of interest.
+Though black-box model are not easily amenable to statistical inference, recent asymptotic results from \citet{mentch2016quantifying, Peng2019} and \citet{Wager2017} on the distribution and variance estimation of predictions resulting from RF models provide a formal statistical framework for addressing our primary questions of interest.
 Moreover, as we demonstrate, traditional non-parametric inferential procedures can also be used to help draw inferences from these complex models.